bertbert72/HomeAssistant_VirginTivo/README.md

 # Example

 This is a truncated example only.
-Use example.yaml in the repository for a full set of channels.
+Use example.yaml in the repository for a full set of channels and /resources for a tool to create this configuration.

 ```
   - platform: virgintivo